ntop/ntopng/doc/src/web_gui/interfaces.rst

   :alt: Interface DHCP Range Configuration

-When a DHCP range is configured, ntopng will monitor the DHCP traffic on the interface and report anomalous behaviours.
+When a DHCP range is configured, ntopng will monitor the DHCP traffic on the interface and report anomalous behavior.
 For example, it detects if IP addresses are assigned outside the configured range and generate an alert.
 This can happen, for example, if a new misconfigured network device is attached to the network.